Apollounknowndev/worldgen-docs/docs/docs/worldgen/biome/biomes.md

 * `carvers`: The configured carvers the biome should use.
     * `air`: (optional) A list of carvers that carve through terrain in the `air` cave generation step.
     * `liquid`: (optional) A list of carvers that carve through terrain in the `liquid` cave generation step.
 Unused in vanilla as of 1.18.
+* `downfall`: Controls the grass and foliage color if those colors are unset.
+* `effects`: The effects in the biome.
+    * `additions_sound`: (optional) The additional sound settings.
+        * `sound`: The ID for the sound to be used.
+        * `tick_change`: The chance per tick for the sound to start being played, as a value between 0 and 1.
+    * `ambient_sound`: (optional) The ID for the amount sound to be used.
+    * `fog_color`: The fog color in the biome, as a decimal value.
+    * `foliage_color`: (optional) The foliage color in the biome, as a decimal value.
+The downfall and temperature values will determine the foliage color if none is provided.
+    * `grass_color`: (optional) The grass color in the biome, as a decimal value.
+The downfall and temperature values will determine the grass color if none is provided.
+    * `grass_color_modifier`: (optional) The grass color modifier to use.
+        * If set to `none`, no color modifier will be applied.
+This is the default.
+        * If set to `dark_forest`,

 ### 🚧 Under construction 🚧